 When Facebook first launched its mobile app, it opened an entire Pandora’s Box of paid media.

-“Clicks into cash” became the unofficial slogan on several underground forums who heralded the new Wild West era of paid advertising.
+‘Clicks into cash’ became the unofficial slogan on underground forums that embraced the Wild West mentality of paid advertising.

-This perfect confluence of events created a situation in which Facebook’s resources grew almost overnight from startup to staggering.
+The perfect alignment of events created an ideal situation for Facebook.
+Their resources grew overnight from a startup to a future billion-dollar entity.

-Continual innovations have kept them ahead of almost every potential contender in the market for paid media.
+Continual innovations have kept the social media platform ahead of almost all competitors in the market for paid media.

 The addition of new and perfected ad formats gave businesses unprecedented opportunities for growth.
 These new formats promised cheaper clicks for less of an investment.

 Granulated data was also provided within Audience Insights.
 This supplied advertisers with hyper-focused targeting that was something they had been dreaming of for decades prior.